ChatDoc Master Admin Panel

 I designed a flow where admins could generate a registration link tied to a business group.
 The business would share this link with team members to sign up under the organization.

-Links posed security risks if leaked or reused.
+Poses security risks if links are leaked or reused

 ITERATION 2